 Robin Gale-Baker, from Sustainable Macleod tells you why you should weed.
-She has also written articles for this website about various growing techniques, mulch, shade cloth and the art of watering.
+She has also written articles for this website about going to seed, various growing techniques, mulch, shade cloth, why weed and why wicking beds.
 Also a number of articles about growing vegetables and growing fruit trees.

 To weed or not to weed – that is the question!

 Weeding is often seen as an aesthetic consideration where weeders prefer the order of a tidy garden while non-weeders prefer the unruliness of a wild garden.
 However, this is a minor consideration compared with less-than-happy role that weeds play in a healthy edible garden.

 Weeds are, by their nature, tougher than most vegetables and easily able to not only compete with them but also to dominate.
 Just think of an untended veggie bed – is it the weeds or the crops that tend to dominate?

 There are 5 main reasons to weed to protect your veggie garden: